-Lesson Plan 1: Introduce the Universal Declaration of Human Rights (UDHR) Objectives for Student Learning: Spark student interest in the UDHR Provide background knowledge of the UDHR Raise awareness about how artistic expressions can depict the meaning of the UDHR words Curriculum Standards: (California) Skills: History-Social Science Standards 11.9 Students analyze U.S. policy since World War II Reading Standards 1.0 and 2.0(Focus on Informational Material) Visual Arts Standards 1.0 Artistic Perception Process new information, Analyze concepts, Interpret meanings from Activities: visual and written art forms Assign students to seek out photographs, artwork, poems and songs Notes/Idags for Additional that reflect ideas and images in connection with human rights Work with the students to create a gallery of the items they have collected and how they chose their particular gallery contribution Distribute the UDHR document, choosing the simplified or long version based on the skill level of the students Provide background information on the history and creation of the UDHR Have students read the different sections of the document out loud Have the students connect the UDHR Articles with the different gallery exhibit items Discuss student reflections on how the different art forms helped illustrate the meaning of the UDHR Notes/Ideas for Additional Learning Opportunities
+LESSON PLAN 1: INTRODUCE THE UNIVERSAL DECLARATION OF HUMAN RIGHTS (UDHR) Objectives for Student Learning: Spark student interest in the UDHR Provide background knowledge of the UDHR Raise awareness about how artistic expressions can depict the meaning of the UDHR words Curriculum Standards: (California) History-Social Science Standards 10.9 and 11.9 Students analyze U.S. policy since World War II Reading Standards 1.0 and 2.0(Focus on Informational Material) Visual Arts Standards 1.0 Artistic Perception Skills: • Process new information, Analyze concepts, Interpret meanings from visual and written art forms Activities: Assign students to seek out photographs, artwork, poems and songs that reflect ideas and images in connection with human rights Work with the students to create a gallery of the items they have collected; Then, ask students to describe their gallery item and why they chose their particular contribution Distribute the UDHR document, choosing the simplified or long version based on the skill level of the students Provide background information on the history and creation of the UDHR Have students read the different sections of the document out loud Have the students connect the UDHR Articles with the different gallery exhibit items Discuss student reflections on how the different art forms helped illustrate the meaning of the UDHR Suggested Questions to Guide Deeper Reflection and Critical Thinking: In what ways do the different art forms of the gallery items, such as poems or photographs, help convey ideas about human rights?
+Why do you think it was so important to develop the UDHR?
+What do you think the process was like to decide on what rights to include in the UDHR?
+What types of issues would the drafters need to consider as they came up with the wording of each Article?
+Why do you think including the right to leisure or the enjoyment of arts and culture were seen as so important?
+If you were drafting the UDHR today, what other rights would you want to include, and why?

-CURRICULUM AND RESOURCE GUIDE FOR TEACHERS & ORGANIZATION LEADERS Page 14 of 25
+THE WORLD AS IT COULD BE HUMAN RIGHTS EDUCATION PROGRAM CURRICULUM AND RESOURCE GUIDE FOR TEACHERS & ORGANIZATION LEADERS Page 16 of 29